kelseyhightower/kubernetes-the-hard-way/docs/03-compute-resources.md

 > Setting up network policies is out of scope for this tutorial.

-### Virtual Private Cloud Network
+### Virtual Network

-In this section a dedicated [Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) (VNET) network will be setup to host the Kubernetes cluster.
+In this section a dedicated [Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) (VNET) will be setup to host the Kubernetes cluster.
 A subnet must be provisioned with an IP address range large enough to assign a private IP address to each node in the Kubernetes cluster.

 Create the `kubernetes-the-hard-way` custom VNET network and subnet: